bluecaret/family-cookbook/docs/recipe/broiled-buffalo-wings.md

   - chicken
   - buffalo sauce
 excerpt: "These Buffalo sauce chicken wings are actually broiled, not fried, to a perfectly crisp finish and don't contain any butter in the sauce."
+noRecipe:
+  - Boil chicken wings in water for 10 minutes.
+  - Broil wings in oven for 5-6 minutes.
+  - Flip wings and cook 4-5 minutes.
-noRecipe: 'Boil chicken wings in water for 10 minutes.
-In bowl combine buffalo sauce, lemon juice, chicken stock.
-Broil wings in oven for 5-6 minutes.
-Flip wings and cook 4-5 minutes more.
-Toss wings in sauce.
-Broil for another minute.'
+  - Toss wings in sauce made of buffalo sauce, lemon juice, chicken stock.
-noRecipeOnly: false
+  - Broil for another minute.
 servings: 4
 time:
   prep: 25 mins